ukslim/leamington-neighbourhood-plan-2021/index.md

 a) The proposed building type, style, materials and colours in relation to the character area in which it is located and its distinguishing features;

-b) Therelationshipoftheproposedlayouttotheexistingroadpattern,plot sizes, and the balance between buildings and garden spaces;
+b) The relationship of the proposed layout to the existing road pattern, plot sizes, and the balance between buildings and garden spaces;

 c) Building height, scale and rooflines sympathetic to the local setting;